 What you will notice is that simply by becoming aware of the causes of your turmoil, you will already be dissolving it.
 Awareness is the great healer.
 You will see that very often, your suffering is arising from wrong perception.
 You will let go of deep seated fears, forgive yourself and others unconditionally, drop anger, grief as well as unchecked egotistic pride.
 All of these things contribute to your suffering.
 Simply by becoming aware of them and noticing that they are causing you suffering, you will be letting them go – simply by bringing them to the light of your awareness you will heal and drop what is no longer necessary.
 Heavy baggage that you no longer need, that no longer serves you.

-If action is needed, take it.
+Now, if action is needed, take it.
 Use your intuition to see what kind of action needs to be taken, but do not take action from a point of confusion and emotional turmoil.
 Bring yourself to peace first, as best you can, then if the cause of your misery can be abated by some form of productive action, by doing something proactive, then do it.
 Always connect reason and logic with your intuition when taking action – do what makes sense, but also what feels good – what feels good from a deep level, not from a surface level perception.
 Whatever you feel leads you to deeper peace, freedom, well-being, compassion, love….deeper into the present.

 -Look deeper for the causes of your turmoil, scan your mind, body, consciousness for the source of the pain.
 Ask questions that will help you gain deeper insight into your feelings and yourself (also – write down what is bothering you if you find it helpful, or perhaps talk with someone you can trust and entrust them with your issues)